hybridflux/SparkOnSpot/README.md

 This project was implemented as a part of OneCSEWeek.
 The intention of the project was to prove out that you can run production-grade applications utilizing Spot VMs.

 ## Backstory: What's OneCSEWeek?
-The Commercial Software Engineering team (CSE) is a global engineering organization at Microsoft that works directly with engineers from the largest companies and not-for-profits in the world in a code-with manner to tackle their most significant technical challenges.
+Commercial Software Engineering team (CSE) is a global engineering organization at Microsoft that works directly with engineers from the largest companies and not-for-profits in the world.
+We work in a code-with manner to tackle the world's most significant technical challenges.

 OneCSEWeek is an opportunity for members of that organization to come together internally for one week.
 During this week, we pause all customer-related work and pick projects that drive our passions and improve the world.
-This year, our OCW team chose a project that drives sustainability through the utilization of Azure [Spot Virtual Machines](https://docs.microsoft.com/en-us/azure/virtual-machines/spot-vms) (Spot VMs).
+This year, our OCW team chose a project that drives sustainability through the utilization of [Azure Spot Virtual Machines](https://docs.microsoft.com/en-us/azure/virtual-machines/spot-vms) (Spot VMs).

 Azure Spot VMs utilize unused capacity in existing data center infrastructure.
 When the capacity is needed again, you are given a 30-second notice that your Spot VM will be evicted.
-The question that usually follows is whether or not you can run a production-grade workload on ever-evicting VMs.
-We set out to prove it possible.
+The question that usually follows is whether or not it's truly feasible to run production-grade workloads on ever-evicting VMs.

+> We set out to prove it possible.

-Before jumping into the project, let's talk about the sustainability piece.
-The EPA has defined different types of emmissions scope.
+Before jumping into the project, let's talk a little bit about the sustainability piece.
+The EPA has defined different scopes, or types, of carbon emissions.
 Utilizing Spot VMs helps reduce [scope 3 carbon emissions](https://www.epa.gov/climateleadership/scope-3-inventory-guidance).
 By utilizing existing infrastructure, we are able to reduce the need for more hardware and energy to run that new hardware.

 # The Project
 - - - -